gigaai/docs/wordpress/installation.md

 # Installation

+>
-> It's recommended that you read [Messenger Platform's Overview](https://developers.facebook.com/docs/messenger-platform/product-overview) before continue reading this documentation.
+- It's recommended that you read [Messenger Platform's Overview](https://developers.facebook.com/docs/messenger-platform/product-overview) before continue reading this documentation.
+- Please note that this documentation is for WordPress version only.
+If you use PHP package, try [PHP Standalone](/docs/standalone) documentation
 ***

 ## Installation